stonepros/stone/src/doc/rgw/multisite-reshard.md

 ## Layout

 A layout describes a set of rados objects, along with some strategy to distribute things across them.
-A bucket index layout distributes object names across some number of shards via `ceph_str_hash_linux()`.
+A bucket index layout distributes object names across some number of shards via `stone_str_hash_linux()`.
 Resharding a bucket enacts a transition from one such layout to another.
 Each layout could represent data differently.
 For example, a bucket index layout would be used with cls_rgw to write/delete keys.
 Whereas a datalog layout may be used with cls_log to append and trim log entries, then later transition to a layout based on some other primitive like cls_queue or cls_fifo.

 ## Bucket Index Resharding